-Non-accredited investors can invest in Yieldstreet's main fund with only $500.
+Non-accredited investors can invest in Yieldstreet's main fund with $2,500.
 This fund provides exposures to numerous asset classes, including art and real estate.
 Direct deals and other funds are open to accredited investors and typically have a $5,000 to $15,000 minimum requirement.

 Annual management fees vary by investment opportunity and reach up to 2.5% per year.
 According to its website, Yieldstreet has seen 9.71% net annualized returns since its inception.

 Best For: Artwork investing.